mukul-rathi/old-personal-website/posts/docker-postgres-flask/index.md

 [DockerHub](https://hub.docker.com/) is a registry for prebuilt images that we can run as containers.
 To get an image from DockerHub, we can just run `docker pull <image_name>:<image_tag>`.
 Omitting the `:<image_tag>` will just pull the latest version instead.

-In our case, we want the [PostgresL](https://hub.docker.com/_/postgres) image.
+In our case, we want the [Postgres](https://hub.docker.com/_/postgres) image.
 The DockerHub Postgres page contains a list of image tags, referring to less specific image versions as you go left-to-right and older images as you go top-to-bottom.
-So you might choose tag `11.2`, in which case you'd run `docker pull postgres:11.2`.
+For example, you might choose tag `11.2`, in which case you'd run `docker pull postgres:11.2`.

 The page also contains other useful information like the environment variables e.g. `POSTGRES_DB`, `POSTGRES_USER`, `POSTGRES_PASSWORD` we can use with the image.

-If however there isn't a pre-built image you are looking for, you can take a **base image** from the DockerHub and write your own specification in a `Dockerfile` (important - note case and lack of file extension).
-When building the image, Docker will execute each one of the commands in the `Dockerfile` in turn.
+If however there isn't a pre-built image you are looking for, you can take a **base image** from the DockerHub and write your own specification in a **Dockerfile** (important - note case and lack of file extension).
+When building the image, Docker will execute each one of the commands in the **Dockerfile** in turn.

-A typical Dockerfile would contain a subset of the following commands.
+A typical **Dockerfile** contains a subset of the following commands.

 ```docker
 FROM <base image>  # here's a comment